ilazarte/cljx-start/README.md

 # cljx-start

-cljx-start is a Leiningen template to provide a configured cjlx template to ease in the configuration nightmare.
+cljx-start is a Leiningen template to provide a configured cjlx template to ease in the configuration.
+It incorporates reagent and figwheel for ease of development from the start.
+It was inspired by cljs-start.

 [![Clojars Project](http://clojars.org/cljx-start/lein-template/latest-version.svg)](http://clojars.org/cljx-start/lein-template)

 ## Difference from cljs-start

 cljx-start isn't intended to have a comprehensive release setup, it focuses more on getting you compiled and coding.
-Most all repl concepts have been removed except for a non-project rhino repl (see aliases).
-This is more from a "get it out there" perspective than anything else.
+This might change very soon as different profiles of the template are investigated.

 ## Usage

-tl;dr lein once, then lein dev and code away
+tl;dr lein once, then lein dev or lein auto and code away

 long version: